Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 - Cabbage and carrots (winter)

-Look for local markets or stores that specialize in seasonal produce for the freshest, most sustainable options.
+Look for local markets or stores specializing in seasonal produce for the freshest, most sustainable options.

 #6.
 Biodynamic Honey (Miel Biodynamique)